 8 Best Feedly Alternatives in 2026: Free & Paid Options Compared

 Feedly has been the default RSS reader for millions since Google Reader closed in 2013.
 But in 2026, its 100-feed free plan cap, AI features locked behind a $12/month Pro+ plan, and a pivot toward enterprise intelligence products are pushing a growing number of readers to explore alternatives.
-The global RSS reader market is valued at $300 million and growing at 6.3% annually — meaning there are more good options than ever.
+According to Verified Market Reports, the global RSS reader market is valued at $300 million in 2024 and growing at 6.3% CAGR, projected to reach $500 million by 2033 — meaning there are more good options than ever.

 Whether you've hit Feedly's free limits, balked at paying for AI summaries, or simply want a cleaner reading experience, here are the 8 best Feedly alternatives in 2026, ranked by use case.